-Denver lakes are open annually for boating on April 1 .
-Length of the boating season is subject to adequate water quality and lake depths.
+Five Denver lakes are open or boating from April 1 - November 1.
+Length of the boating season is subject to adequate water quality and lake depths:

 All other lakes within the city are closed to boating activities.
-Boating permits are required and can be purchased at the Boat Ranger's Office.
-Learn more about boating safety guidelines from Colorado Parks & Wildlife.
+Boating permits are required and can be purchased at the Boat Ranger's Office (human-powered vessel permits can be purchased online).

 |Motor Boat (insurance required)||$ 245|

 |Rowboat, canoe, kayak, paddleboard||$49|